smatechnologies/opcon-rpa-training/docs/self-service-rpa-exercise.md

 ### Build the RPA Schedule and Job

 Before linking it to the button, ensure the RPA job is fully configured.

-Define the RPA Job in the Schedule

-Use OpCon Studio to create the RPA job.
-Include all necessary parameters, dependencies, and scripts (e.g., VisualCron macros, REST API calls).

-Test the Job Independently

-Run the job manually to confirm it executes correctly.
+For this exercise, use the Schedule and Job created in the **Build an OpCon RPA Job** exercise.
+Verify that the Schedule has built and is open in the daily.

-### Create a “KeepScheduleOpen” Job
+### Create a Null Job

+1. Create a new **Null Job** within the same schedule as the RPA Job (**RPARateSched**).
+    - Name: **KeepScheduleOpen**.
-This job ensures the schedule remains open so that the Self Service button can dynamically add jobs.
+    - *This job ensures the schedule remains open so that the Self Service button can dynamically add jobs*

-1. Create a Null Job
-2. In OpCon Studio, create a new job within the target schedule.
-Name it something like **KeepScheduleOpen**.
-3. Set Frequency

-Assign a frequency to the job (e.g., every 5 minutes or hourly).
+2. Assign a Frequency to the job.
+    - Give the Job a Frequency of **OnRequest**.
-This keeps the schedule active and ready to accept new jobs.
+    - *This keeps the schedule active and ready to accept new jobs*

-4. Set Start Offset

-Configure a start offset to ensure the job runs slightly after the schedule opens.
+3. Configure a start offset to ensure the job runs slightly after the schedule opens.
-This prevents premature closure of the schedule.
+    - *This prevents premature closure of the schedule*

 ### Create the Self Service Button